Bhai Baldeep Singh

-Bhai Baldeep Singh (born 1969) is a classical and Sikh music singer and musician.
+Bhai Baldeep Singh (born 1969) is a Ragi known for his Shabad Kirtan.
 He is a researcher and revivalist for conventional string instruments like Dhrupadi Rabab, Saranda, Tambura (Tanpura), Dilruba used for Sikh music since Guru's Times.
 He is an accomplished Pakhawaj Mridang Jori player.
 He is the founder and chairman of Anad Foundation organisation dedicated to Sikh music.
-He was an unsuccessful candidate of Aam Aadami Party in 2014 general elections for Punjab state of India.
+He was an unsuccessful candidate of Aam Aadmi Party in 2014 general elections for Punjab state of India.